 covers government and politics with a focus on data journalism, and he oversees and helps develop the Tribune's library of web applications and interactives.
 Previously, he was a government reporter at the Houston Chronicle.
 While there, he won the newspaper's Jesse Award for service journalism and beat reporting and was its reporter of the year in 2007.
 Before joining the Chronicle, Stiles worked as a reporter for nearly four years at The Dallas Morning News.

-Our latest interactive database has records on each of the more than 160,000 inmates in Texas prisons, including their names, crimes, hometowns, height, weight and gender, the counties in which they were convicted and their sentencing dates.
-Explore them all.
+Find records on each of the more than 160,000 inmates in Texas prisons, including their names, crimes, hometowns, height, weight and gender, the counties in which they were convicted and their sentencing dates.

 A representative for the Texas Legislative Council, which helps lawmakers research and draft bills, won't speculate on why proposed and passed legislation has risen sharply in the last two decades.
 But it's one reason the agency has expanded its legal division over the years, she says.

 Legislative filings increased in the Texas House and Senate by 70 percent from 1991 to 2009, records show, and the number of bills and resolutions passed by both chambers climbed at a higher rate.
 Resolutions alone numbered about 4,000 last session, or more than half of all legislation.
 Explore our interactive graphics.

 This interactive chart visualizes the roughly 90,000 bills and resolutions introduced by members of the Texas House and Texas Senate since 1991.
 Click through the tabs to see visualizations of legislation that introduced, passed by both chambers or vetoed by governors Ann Richards, George W. Bush and Rick Perry.
 The colors in the charts represents the various types of legislation.